HouseTrip/guignol/README.md

 Now you can `guignol stop` your instances from the command line when not using them and save money.

+## Logging

+Guignol will log to standard output if it's a TTY, and be mostly silent otherwise.
+You can direct logging to a file of your choice by setting `GUIGNOL_LOG`.

 ## Complete config example